01-mu/back-directory/README.md

 bd cancel
 ```

-Session semantics: `bd` tracks history per session key.
-By default this is derived from
+Session semantics: `bd` tracks history per session key; sessions are isolated from each
-your terminal TTY and the shell PID, so each shell is its own session.
-Set
+other.
+By default this is derived from your terminal TTY and the shell PID, so each shell
-`BD_SESSION_ID` before sourcing if you want to override:
+is its own session.
+Set `BD_SESSION_ID` before sourcing if you want to override:

 ```zsh
 export BD_SESSION_ID=work-logs